akapaj/academic-forked/content/authors/admin/_index.md

 # - Visitors
 ---

+I'm a mathematician, particularly interested in understanding non-equilibrium and living systems.
+My current focus is in quantitative research and building Unsigned Research, a digital-asset management company.
+I was previously an academic, most recently a Research Fellow at the University of Cambridge, where my primary research was in developing interpretable and mathematically robust biophysical models of developing tissues.

+I'm available for mathematical consulting in the areas of quantitative research, academia and data science.
+Please get in touch below if you'd like to discuss a project.

-I am a Herchel Smith Postdoctoral Research Fellow at the University of Cambridge.
+[//]: # (I am a Herchel Smith Postdoctoral Research Fellow at the University of Cambridge.
 My main interests lie in biomechanics.
 I use a mixture of mathematical modelling and computational simulations to derive a physical understanding of biological systems.
 A fundamental aspect of this work is extensive interaction between “wet” and “dry” biologists.
-Details on specific projects can be found below.
+Details on specific projects can be found below.)